-Open Asia Online conducted a small survey among visually impaired people to find out how they see the world around them, and imagined how it would look in photographs.
+“Open Asia Online” conducted a short survey among people with low vision to find out how they see the world around them, and imagined what it would look like in photographs.

 Aiman Zhusupova.
 Vision - minus 7

 “I had congenital myopia, which was aggravated by the fact that as a child I loved to read books lying down, holding them above me.
 As a result, my “minus” only increased over the years.
-At school, I experienced terrible inconvenience, as I had to ask my neighbors for the desk to suggest what is written on the board, or let me write it off.But I didn’t like wearing glasses.I had a big “minus”, so when wearing glasses, the glasses made my eyes very small, I didn’t like it.There were times when I didn’t recognize people at arm's length.
-Many even thought that I was arrogant and did not want to say hello.
-I was afraid to catch a taxi or cross the road alone.
+At school I experienced terrible inconvenience, since I had to ask my neighbors to tell my desk what is written on the board, or let me copy it.
+But I didn’t like wearing glasses.
+I had a big “minus”, so when I wore glasses, the glasses made my eyes look very small, I didn’t like it.
+There were times when I didn’t recognize people at arm's length.
+Many even thought that I was arrogant and didn't want to say hello.
+I was scared to catch a taxi or cross the road alone.
 I lived with this problem until I was 22, until one day I came across lenses.
-I bought lenses and the world instantly changed It was an indescribable feeling when you see everything in the smallest detail.Sometimes I was even ashamed to look at people, because it seemed: they were almost naked in front of me!
+I bought lenses and the world instantly changed It was an indescribable feeling when you see everything in the smallest detail.
+Sometimes I was even ashamed to look at people, because it seemed like they were almost naked in front of me!

-Natalya Timirbayeva.
+Natalya Timirbaeva.
 Vision - minus 3

 Azamat Galeev.
 Vision - minus 1.